-Linda H. likes Nymph Falls near Comox is in Nymph Falls Nature Park.
-It is easy to get to following a 1/2 km walk.
+Linda H. likes Nymph Falls near Comox.
+It is located in Nymph Falls Nature Park.
+The falls are easy to get to following a 1/2 km walk.

 Looking for more incredible adventures of a lifetime in BC?
 Be sure to check out these articles to help start planning your trip:

 – Road Trip – Top things to do driving from Victoria to Pacific Rim National Park